Recording high-quality podcasts isn’t something that just happens.

 For more tips on hosting a podcast and getting your recording setup right, check out our other articles, “How To Be An Amazing Podcast Host: 5 Tips To Turn Listeners Into Clients” and “The Perfect Podcast Equipment For Any Situation.”

-And if you have more suggestions for pre-recording podcast preparations, ask them in the comments below.
+And if you have more suggestions for pre-recording podcast preparations, add them in the comments below.